TattlingJam4231/weapon-rebalances/README.md

        - damage increased from 90 to 110

    - Tier 3
+     - damage falloff
+       - starts at 10 meters
+       - ends at 31 meters
+       - at maximum falloff damage is reduced to 5%

      - Predator
        - ammo pickup decreased from 4.46/6.68 to 1.5/3